dartmouth-cs52-18S/workshop-web-maps/README.md

 ## Forking the repo

-Scroll to the top of this page and fork the repo!
+Scroll to the top of this page and fork the repo.
+We have provided a skeleton of a website that you can insert your map into!

 ## Adding a map to the EBA's website!

+Let's be honest, we all miss EBA's.
+Let's help them out by inserting a basic map into their website.

 Include the GL JS JavaScript and CSS files in the head of your HTML file.